Author-submitted data information

 ID | 705 |

-Title | Single- and two-station Lg amplitude data and a broadband Lg attenuation model in northeast Tibetan Plateau |
+Title | Lg, pre-Pn noise, and pre-Lg phase noise waveforms, single- and two-station Lg amplitude data, and a broadband Lg attenuation model in the northeastern Tibetan Plateau |

 Creator | Ruo-Jie Li |